bsljth/printo/README.md

 ```
 $ nimble install https://bitbucket.org/pyfyclan/printo.git
 ```
 Then, using `printo` in your project is quite easy.
 You can import `printo` into any file within your project.
 There is only one proc that you actually use: `printo`.
-Just import that proc and you are good to go.
+Just import that proc and you are good to go; really.

 The `printo` proc only requires three arguments to work: